 - A good-to-excellent credit score.
 A score in the high 600s or higher is usually required.
 If you are still building your credit, consider asking a co-signer with a credit score high enough to meet the lender’s requirements.

 - A solid cash flow.
 The lender will check to make sure that you have enough income coming in to afford your other bills along with the student loan payments.

-Find out if refinancing is for you by checking out the best refinancing options
+by checking out the best refinancing options

 Opt for automatic payments